 We're here to assist you in implementing experiential learning strategies.

-The Centre for Student Involvement and Careers is a hub that connects students to experiences, resources, and people that will help them achieve their personal and career goals.
+The UBC Career Centre is a hub that connects students to experiences, resources, and people that will help them achieve their personal and career goals.

 The Centre for Community Engaged Learning collaborates with students, staff, faculty, and community partners to work through complex community-based issues, both locally and internationally.